 Today it has been exactly 6 months that I’ve been living in Stockholm!
 Yay!
 For that, I thought it would be interesting to show how the situation has evolved but also how we handled our first months here in Sweden’s capital city.

 I will try to write these reviews every 6 months as I believe it is pretty helpful for future or current expats.
-And also because it is the kind of information I would have enjoy having before settling in Stockholm.
+And also because it is the kind of information I would have enjoyed having before settling in Stockholm.

 If you guys are following a bit the blog, you know that it is one of the things I wish I knew before moving to Sweden – if you did not know, you can just click here!
 But basically, you could say I was a total newbie in the city.

 I would say that the first month in the capital city just flew by.
 The rhythm was intense and we were super busy.
-Overall, up to now it was a combination of exploring the city when the weather was OK, and also getting our studies done!
+Overall, up to now, it was a combination of exploring the city when the weather was OK, and also getting our studies done!

 Not all days were good in February.
 And so, at an all-time low, I decided to fly back home for a few days.
 I did not look at my thesis nor work emails, and just enjoyed some quality time with family and friends.

-How nice was it to be comfortable with the language, habits and places around.
+How nice was it to be comfortable with the language, habits, and places around?
 I have to admit that it felt very good!
 I got back to Stockholm after a few days and was ready to tackle the next months.

 On top of that, June happened to be perfect to fix everything that has been previously postponed.
 So, we’re back in SFI, not sure whether I am happy about it or not!
-I also discovered all kind of other formalities that I should have done a long while back, but more to come on the blog very soon!
+I also discovered all kinds of other formalities that I should have done a long while back, but more to come on the blog very soon!